 - 1. Persistently or coercively seeking social or sexual interaction (including stalking). - 2.
 Coercively attempting to initiate physical contact or sexual acts. - 3.
 Requesting that someone dress or act in a certain way based on sexual appeal. - 4.
-Disrupting the course of daily work with sexual words or behavior, for example disrupting someone's work with comments about their sexual attractiveness or one's own sexual feelings. - 5.
-Moving close to, or making physical contact with someone, with sexual motives. - 6.
-Making someone feel uncomfortable through sexually-related words or behavior. - 7.
+Disrupting the course of daily work with sexual words or behavior, for example, disrupting someone's work with comments about their sexual attractiveness or one's own sexual feelings. - Moving close to or making physical contact with someone in a way that is sexually motivated. - 6.
+Making someone feel uncomfortable through sexually related words or behavior. - 7.
 Making generalized and derogatory comments about men or women. - 8.
-Making sexually-related appraisals or spreading rumors that may be derogatory to a person's character. - 9.
+Making sexually related appraisals or spreading rumors that may be derogatory to a person's character. - 9.
 Engaging in any of the above behavior based on a person's sexual orientation.